 Parents need to know that Veronica Mars is the much-hyped Kickstarter-funded follow-up to the popular TV show that ran for only three seasons from 2004 to 2007.
 Starring Kristen Bell and the rest of the cast reprising their roles as the former Neptune High characters 10 years out of high school, the movie contains pretty much the same amount of violence, drug references, and passionate kissing as the series, but there's more strong language ("s--t," "a--hole," one "f--k off"), sexual innuendo, and a couple of love scenes.
 Like the show, the movie is about standing up for the truth and those who've been written off as guilty.

-What's the story?
+What's the Story?

 Nine years after the events of the show's third and final season, VERONICA MARS (Kristen Bell) is a Columbia Law grad interviewing at high-powered law firms in New York City and romantically with Stosh "Piz" Piznarski (Chris Lowell).
 On the eve of Neptune High's 10th reunion, news breaks that Mars' former flame Logan Echolls (Jason Dohring) is once again a suspect in a murder -- that of his girlfriend, a famous popstar and fellow Neptune High grad.
 After nearly a decade of radio silence, Logan calls Veronica asking for help, and she decides to say yes -- returning to her childhood home to help her ex.
 Back in Neptune, Veronica -- much to her father's horror -- starts sleuthing again to help Logan, even though the decision comes at great personal and professional cost.

+If you watched the show, you're in for a treat, but if you didn't, this is still a worthy and well-written mystery/comedy.
 The best advice to prepare for Veronica Mars the movie is to watch all three seasons of the cult favorite on DVD or via a streaming subscription.
 Fans of the show will obviously be enamored with this theatrical follow up, which writer-director Rob Thomas seemed to write as one long thank you to the diehards who kept raving about the show long after it's premature cancelation.
 But you don't have to be a series follower to enjoy the movie.
 Sure, you may not get all of the inside jokes or quotes that reference the series, but you will still revel in the witty writing and the exceptional performances by actors who clearly love their characters.

 Although the movie's central mystery is "who killed Logan's girlfriend?" (it obviously wasn't Logan, or Veronica wouldn't have flown cross country to help him), this is a story about how you can't escape your roots, about figuring out who you are and who you love, even if it's not exactly what you expected.
 Without giving too much away, let's just say that this is part mystery, part love story, part father-daughter drama -- just like the show.
 Most of Veronica's pals and former antagonists get some screen time, like Wallace and Mac (Percy Daggs III and Tina Majorino); Weevil (Francis Capra), Dick (Ryan Hansen), and Gia (Krysten Ritter).
 Even Bell's real-life husband Dax Shepard has a hilarious cameo.
-If you watched a show, you're in for a treat, but if you didn't, it's still a worthy and well-written mystery/comedy.

 Families can talk about the popularity of movies based on television shows.
 Why does Veronica Mars lend itself to a follow up?
 Does it answer unresolved questions from the show?